nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 The DEV & UAT Environments share a MongoDB and Elasticsearch server, but each has its own MongoDB database and ElasticSearch index.

+## Prerequesites

+The Nuxeo Cloud Team needs:
+- A Github project URL for the custom developments.
+- SSh keys to be included to the Nuxeo Cloud DEV CI/CD chain to deploy your custom package.
+Please refer to the [Github Documentation Page](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

+{{#> callout type='Note' heading='Additional information'}}
+- These elements are mandatory even if the Nuxeo application will deploy only a Nuxeo Studio project.
+- The Github project cannot be created inside the Nuxeo Github organisation: every client has to own their Github project.
+{{/callout}}

 ## OpenShift Web Console

 Access to the OpenShift administration is managed by Nuxeo through Okta.
 An account with Okta is required to login.